 Alaska Financing-On November 2, 2010, we entered into a \$4.1 million standby credit facility agreement (the "Alaska Facility") with Alaska Airlines, Inc. ("Alaska Airlines") to finance the construction of ATG network sites in Alaska.
 The Alaska Facility has a six-year term and an interest rate of 10% per annum, compounded and payable quarterly.
-As of March 31, 2012 we had \$2.4 million outstanding under the Alaska Facility.
-No further draws can be made under the Alaska Facility after November 12, 2011 and principal amounts outstanding on such date are payable in quarterly installments over a five-year period commencing on November 12, 2011, or can be prepaid at any time without premium or penalty at our option.
+As of June 30, 2012 we had \$2.3 million outstanding under the Alaska Facility.
+No further draws can be made under the Alaska Facility and principal amounts outstanding are payable in quarterly installments over a five-year period which commenced on November 12, 2011, or can be prepaid at any time without premium or penalty at our option.
 The Alaska Facility is secured by a first-priority interest in our cell tower leases and other personal property located at the cell sites in Alaska.